About University of York

 - There are more than 200 student societies to get involved in and over 65 sports clubs for hobbyists and sports enthusiasts of all abilities

-- Students will feel at home in our inclusive campus with a diverse international community of more than 18,000 students from over 140 countries
+- Students will feel at home in our inclusive campus with a diverse international community of almost 19,000 students from over 150 countries

 - York has a sports centre and a Sports Village featuring a range of modern sports facilities